reframe-hpc/reframe/docs/advanced.rst

 Compiling a regression test through a Makefile is very straightforward with ReFrame.
 If the :attr:`sourcepath <reframe.core.pipeline.RegressionTest.sourcepath>` attribute refers to a directory, then ReFrame will automatically invoke ``make`` there.

-.. note:: More specifically, ReFrame constructs the final target source path as ``os.path.join(self.sourcesdir, self.sourcepath)``
+.. note:: More specifically, ReFrame will compile the source files found in the directory that is constructed as ``os.path.join(self.sourcesdir, self.sourcepath)`` (given that :attr:`sourcesdir` is defined, as it is usually the case).

+If :attr:`sourcesdir` is not defined, ReFrame assumes that the user will make sure that the source files will be in the stagedir (:attr:`_stagedir`) at the moment of compilation (more information on the stagedir directory is found in `"Running ReFrame" <running.html#configuring-reframe-directories>`__ section).
+The user may for instance generate the source files or copy them from a git repository by the means of some commands defined in :attr:`prebuild_cmd`.
+Thus, ReFrame will in this case compile the sources files found in the directory that is constructed as ``os.path.join(self._stagedir, self.sourcepath)``.

 By default, :attr:`sourcepath <reframe.core.pipeline.RegressionTest.sourcepath>` is the empty string and :attr:`sourcesdir <reframe.core.pipeline.RegressionTest.sourcesdir>` is set ``src/``.
 As a result, by not specifying a :attr:`sourcepath <reframe.core.pipeline.RegressionTest.sourcepath>` at all, ReFrame will try to invoke ``make`` inside the ``src/`` directory of the test.